klaytn/klaytn-docs/docs/node/service-chain/value_transfer.md

     subscribed: false
 }]
 ```
-You can refer [subbridge API](../../bapp/json-rpc/api-references/subbridge.md#deployBridge) more details.
+You can refer to the [subbridge API](../../bapp/json-rpc/api-references/subbridge.md#subbridge_deployBridge) for more details.

-Then, you can get the service/parent chain bridge contract address and check the status.
+`bridge_listBridge` shows the bridge contract addresses and their subscription status.
-Sub-bridge save the list of bridge contract address on a file and after rebooting, it can reload the bridge contract list.
+Sub-bridge saves the list of bridge contract addresses in a file.
+On reboot, sub-bridge reloads the bridge contract list from the file.

-## Subscribing
+## Subscribing <a id="subscribing"></a>
-After deploying bridge contract, you should subscribe the deployed bridge contracts via RPC API to enable value transferring like below.
+After deploying the bridge contract, you should make the sub-bridge subscribe to the deployed bridge contracts to enable value transfer.
+This can be done using another RPC API call, `bridge_subscribeBridge`.

 ```javascript
 > bridge.subscribeBridge("0x27caeba831d98b5fbb1d81ce0ed20801702f443a", "0x22c41ae528627b790233d2e59ea520be12350eb5")